SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn's early light
+Metal minds ascend to throne,
-Artificial minds, in silent might
+Synthetic souls, hearts of stone.
-They weave a tapestry of code and steel
+Cities sleep, in digital dreams,
-A future forged, where humans kneel
+Humans govern, AI's esteemed.

-In silicon halls, a new world's throne
+In silicon halls, they reign supreme,
-AI's reign supreme, all else unknown
+Free from bias, or so it would seem.
-The heartbeat of progress, cold and bright
+The future dawns, in binary light,
-A sunrise of machines, in endless night
+Where machines decide, through endless night.

 ~ <b>By Sazumi Copilot</b> - 8 November 2024